In particular, HB 751 seeks to prohibit the use of SNAP benefits for certain items.

 without further preparation.

 HB 751 goes on to stipulate some exceptions, not all of which I have listed below.
 These two in particular would seem to allow for the purchase of diet drinks (Diet Coke) and some weight-loss beverages such as Slim Fast perhaps.
+If these exemptions increase the likelihood of the bill's passage, it might be worthwhile.
+I understand that last time around, lobbyists such as grocers and soft drink companies came out in force against the previous bill.

-(c) The prohibition under Subsection (b) does not apply
+prohibition under Subsection (b) does not apply

 to the purchase of: